microsoft/lisa/docs/run_test/quick_run.md

     }
     ```

-    AzureCloud in this example is set to default.
-You do not need to do that as
+    Note although the example subscription named "AzureCloud" has the attribute
-    long as you provide the correct Azure subscription ID.
+    `isDefault` as true, it's not necessary to do so as long as you provide the
+    correct `<subscription id>`.

-3. Prepare SSH key pair
+3. ### Prepare SSH key pair

     LISA connects to the Azure test VM by SSH with key authentication; please
     have your key pair (public key and private key) ready before running the
     test.

+    You can skip this step if you already have a key pair.
+However, if you don't
-If you don't have a key pair, run below command to create a new one.
+    have a key pair, run below command to create a new one.

     ```bash
     ssh-keygen